 Pygame: A python library designed for creating games.
 The Pygame library brings in support for many features required to build a game such as recording keyboard presses and mouse input, graphics, audio and drawing etc. It’s not the fastest or most efficient, but it’s one of the easier gaming libraries to learn. (link)

 threading: A very complex library that introduces multi-threading to your program.
 Multi-threading is the concept of using multiple threads/cores on your PC to execute a task.
 This library is difficult to learn and implement properly, but if mastered, will dramatically improve program performance.
-Recommended for those working in resource intensive projects.
+Recommended for those working in resource intensive projects. (learn now)

 If there are any Python Libraries you would like to see here, please mention so in the comments below.
 Questions can be asked in the comments section below.